dominique-mueller/angular-package-builder/README.md

 ## What it does

-These days, setting up build chains for frontend projects requires lots of knowledge and quite some time.
-Especially when developing libraries for the **Angular ecosystem**, there is a fair amount of things to do in order to get an Angular library published just right.
+These days, setting up build chains for frontend projects requires lots of knowledge and time.
+Especially when developing libraries for the **Angular ecosystem**, there is a fair amount of things to do to get an Angular library published just right.

 The **Angular Package Builder** is here to help.
-Once configured, this NodeJS-based command line tool will build your Angular library with a single command, allowing developers to focus on the important things - developing!

-Under the hood, the **Angular Package Builder** will:
+Once setup, this NodeJS-based command line tool will build your Angular library by using a single command, allowing developers to focus on the important things - developing!
+Under the hood, the **Angular Package Builder** will do tasks such as:

-- inline (and compile) external resources (HTML, CSS, SASS)
+- inlining (and compiling) external resources (HTML, CSS, SASS)
-- compile TypeScript sources into JavaScript (ES2015, ES5)
+- compiling TypeScript sources into JavaScript (ES2015, ES5)
-- create JavaScript bundles (ESM2015, ESM5, UMD)
+- generating JavaScript bundles (ESM2015, ESM5, UMD)

-> Please note that the **Angular Package Builder** only builds libraries for **Angular 5+**.
-Previous Angular versions are not supported.
+> Please note that the **Angular Package Builder** only builds libraries for **Angular version 5 and up**.

 ![Angular Package Builder Preview](/docs/preview.png?raw=true)

-<br><br>
+<br><br><br>

 ## How to install

-You can get **angular-package-builder** via **npm** by either adding it as a new devDependency to your `package.json` file and running
+You can get the **angular-package-builder** via **npm** by either adding it as a new *devDependency* to your `package.json` file and running
 `npm install`, or running the following command:

 ``` bash